alonecandies/alonecandies/README.md

 ## :man_technologist: About Me:

-👋 I am a lifelong learner, blockchain, and AI enthusiast, problem solver, start-up spirit, and business-oriented, btw, SEO expert :) My motto is "Knowledge is the only thing that nobody can take away from me."
+👋 I am a lifelong learner, blockchain, and AI enthusiast, problem solver, solution-focused, start-up spirit, and business-oriented.
+Especially, I want to leverage AI Agent for productivity.
+My motto is "Knowledge is the only thing that nobody can take away from me."
 I am looking for an enterprise where I can use all my knowledge to make us stronger, scale up our careers, and benefit everyone.

 📫 How to reach me: You can direct me https://www.linkedin.com/in/alonecandies/

 ## :fire: My Works: